 Visit the Ragged Ass Road sign

 Ragged Ass Road is a residential street.
 It got its name after one of the residents, Lou Rocher, joked with his friends that they were “ragged ass broke” after a tough prospecting season.
-That night, they put up a Ragged Ass Road sign, which has become a famous tourist attraction.
+That night, they put up a Ragged Ass Road sign, which has become one of Yellowknife’s most famous tourist attractions.
 Over the years, many signs have been stolen so city officials have since welded them to their posts.